95north/node-portfolio-frontend/README.md

         Jimp ,
         GridFS ??  (esp for storing files larger than 16 MB, the BSON max doc size) Blob to base64, using built-in FileReader :   https://javascript.info/blob   -- WORKED!

+    Diy or Dont (1st project in seed data), only backup image ever displays.
+FIXED Backup image on front-end : in TvScreen based on

+        What needs to re-render?
+TvScreen image to Diy-Or-Dont images after API ...call complete.
+Portfolio makes the API call.
+        Does Portfolio setState on channel #?
+No, sets state on ~rawDataDownload~ is channel# check triggered when rawDataDownload processed? in Portfolio, Tv does not pass down channelNumber

+        Portfolio does API call, ? passes state (data, img arrays) to Tv.
+        TVScreen - this.props.channelNumber is undefined for project 0, so backup img. channelNumber={this.state.channel}   Tv's tv600x900() -
+        is this.state.channel real?
+        Tv Component  this.props.channelNumber  undefined  -- also when press bottom button (but not top) Are we passing channelNumber prop correctly fm Portfolio to Tv?
+        Portfolio calcs data and image arrays, passes them down to Tv

+        channelNumber arises in component Tv, where state initially sets it to 0 : channelNumber={this.state.channel}  ( from Tv's tv600x900(, returned HTML ) Tv's channel State - changes when??
+        If initially 0, when overrode and it became undefined?
+        Tv:  screenImagesArrayofArrays - get once w initial API call tvScreenImagesArray = {this.props.tvScreenImagesArrayOfArrays[this.state.channel]}

+            ???
+Do I set state with partial data is no channelNumber? channelNumber is updated in generateChannelNo() funcs which are triggered ...by tvButtonClick event.

+        In Tv, channel state initially set to 0: channel: 0,  not undefined.
+        Tv passes to TvScreen prop channelNumber={this.state.channel}

 ## STYLE GUIDE
 Function words :